casperin/wait-group/README.md

 ## License

 It's less than 50 lines of code.
 Why are you reading this?

-Well, it's MIT of course.
+MIT